 Legislative Assistant (LA): Each office has a few "LAs", each specializing in different issues.
-They write legislation--and work with the committees, the White House, Federal agencies, lobbyists and special interests (both good and bad) who have written legislation for them; advise their member or the LD on pending legislation, etc. They report to the LD above.
+They write legislation, and work with the committees, the White House, Federal agencies, lobbyists and special interests (both good and bad) who have written legislation for them; advise their member or the LD on pending legislation, etc. They report to the LD above.

 IMPORTANT: The "LA" who handles the issue you are concerned with is the person you should talk to, not the receptionist.
-Call the office and ask: "who is the LA. which handles [your issue]?", then talk to that person and request that they discuss the issue and your views with the Congressman.
+Call the office and ask: "who is the L.A. which handles [your issue]?", then talk to that person and request that they discuss the issue and your views with the Congressman.
 Have something of interest (facts, debate points, news, ideas) to tell the L.A. not just "tell the Congressman to vote no." Follow up with a brief letter or fax--ask for their email address.
 If possible, schedule a visit.
 The LA can also tell you if the member is planning to vote for or against a particular bill--or if he is undecided.
 Those who are undecided are those you want to give the most lobbying attention.

-Committee and Subcommittee Staff: Each committee and subcommittee have their own legislative staff, and more than member's own staff, they are more involved in drafting legislation and holding hearings.
+Committee and Subcommittee Staff: Each committee and subcommittee have their own legislative staff, and more than member's own staff, they are more involved in drafting key legislation and holding hearings.
 They are valuable to talk with or meet to discuss legislation, but not for the purpose of asking a member to vote for/against a bill.

-Receptionist: When you call and just ask that the Congressman support or oppose a bill, the receptionist will usually be the one who assists you.
+Receptionist: When you call and just ask that the Congressman support or oppose a bill, the receptionist will usually be the one who first assists you.
 But the receptionist will just add your opinion to a list showing that X number of people called in favor and X against an issue.
-For greater influence, talk to the LA handling your issue as described above.
+For greater influence, ask to talk to the LA handling your issue as described above.

 District Staff: Members have one or more offices in their district or state, staffed by a few people.
-These staff are often easy to arrange to meet with (and you won't have to travel far!), and be sure to ask them to have the member write you a reply as a confirmation that the staff reported the meeting to the member.
+These staff are often more easy to arrange to meet with (and you won't have to travel far!), and be sure to ask them to have the member write you a reply as a confirmation that the staff reported the meeting to the member.
 District offices receive fewer phone calls so targeting such offices for calls will make a greater impression (positively or negatively) than calls to their U.S. Capitol office.

 Caseworker: Works with constituents to solve problems with federal (not state/local) agencies, such as Social Security, Medicare, etc. The caseworker usually works at the Congressman's district office.
 Sometimes a call or letter from a Congressman's office can get action where your efforts have failed.